 On June 8, 2021, JSW Steel (USA) Inc. and JSW Steel USA Ohio, Inc. (collectively, JSW), U.S. based subsidiaries of Indian steelmaker JSW Steel, filed suit in the United States District Court for the Southern District of Texas against Nucor, U. S. Steel, AK Steel Holding Group and Cleveland-Cliffs (collectively, the JSW Defendants) alleging that the Defendants operated as a cartel and formed a conspiracy to boycott JSW from obtaining semi-finished steel slabs.
 JSW alleges that the JSW Defendants acted in violation of Section 1 of the Sherman Act and the Clayton Act (federal antitrust), and violation of the Texas Free Enterprise and Antitrust Act.
-JSW alleges that the JSW Defendants formed a civil conspiracy in violation of Texas common law, and that the JSW Defendants tortiously interfered with JSW's business relationships.
+JSW also alleges that the JSW Defendants formed a civil conspiracy in violation of Texas common law, and that the JSW Defendants tortiously interfered with JSW's business relationships.
 The basis for JSW's allegations relate to the JSW Defendants participation in the DOC's Section 232 process, including the JSW Defendants' support of the enactment of the President's Section 232 proclamation, statements made by the JSW Defendants after the enactment of Section 232, and the JSW Defendants' participation in the Section 232 exclusion process.
 Plaintiffs seek monetary damages including \$45 million for payment of Section 232 tariffs and unspecified amounts for financial penalties, termination fees and lost profits as well as other damages.
 U. S. Steel, along with the other JSW Defendants, filed a Motion to Dismiss the case on August 17, 2021.
 On February 17, 2022, the Court issued an opinion dismissing JSW's antitrust complaint with prejudice.
-JSW filed a timely notice of appeal with the United States Court of Appeals for the Fifth Circuit.
-The Fifth Circuit held oral argument on the appeal on February 6, 2023 and we are awaiting a ruling from the Court.
-The Company continues to vigorously defend the matter.
+JSW filed a timely notice of appeal with the United States Court of Appeals for the Fifth Circuit (Fifth Circuit), and oral argument occurred on February 6, 2023.
+On March 17, 2025, the Fifth Circuit panel issued a unanimous opinion affirming the District Court's dismissal of the case with prejudice.